 Training will be provided by qualified personnel for this role.
 A vehicle will be supplied for this purpose along with the necessary equipment required.
 This position operates in conjunction with the approved event traffic management plan and is an extremely important role in providing a safe route for the cyclists.
 The position requires no lifting or physical exertion but does require a mental concentration and awareness of various situations that may be encountered.
 The pre-event training will adequately cover off all requirements necessary for you to confidently fulfil your role.

 If you are not available to commit to being involved for the entire week, there is also a great need for Volunteers to assist on the various sections in and around Invercargill.
-The first section is on Sunday 3rd November with the Team’s Time Trial Prologue around Invercargill’s Queens Park, followed by the Circuit Race around Queens Park later on the same day.
-Numerous other stages all feature sections leaving the SIT Zerofees Velodrome at 10.00am and travelling via various routes out of the city.
+The first section is on Sunday 29th October with the Team’s Time Trial Prologue around Invercargill’s Queens Park, followed by the Circuit Race around Queens Park later on the same day.
+Numerous other stages all feature sections leaving the SIT Zerofees Velodrome at 10:00am and travelling via various routes out of the city.
 Each of these days involve approximately 30 minutes of time and again, trained personnel will provide adequate training for this role.
-Saturday 9th November also features the final stage finish back into Invercargill and considerable man power (or lady power) is required to adequately service our traffic management requirements.
+Saturday 4th November also features the final stage finish back into Invercargill and considerable man power (or lady power) is required to adequately service our traffic management requirements.

 Drivers are required for several of our Official vehicles that accompany the Tour.
 These include Marshalls, Traffic Management and Team vehicles.
 The only requirement is that you have a current drivers licence and are a competent driver.